Canadians produce 25% more garbage during the holidays than the rest of the year.

 When looking at our tips below, remember…prevention is always better than diversion.

 Estimate how many people will be joining you, and plan the amount of food you make accordingly.
 Despite careful planning, leftovers are very common.
-To prevent the leftovers from being wasted, encourage attendees to bring reusable containers along to bring extra food home in.
+To prevent the leftovers from being wasted, ensure you plan your meal according to the number of people in your household, store your leftovers properly, and compost what you’re unable to finish.

 Packaging from gifts and food is the source of so much unnecessary waste around the holidays.